 Prevention

-Condoms (including female (internal) condoms) and dams provide some protection, but only protect the skin that is covered.
+Condoms (including female condoms) provide some protection, but only protect the skin that is covered.
 When blisters are present there is a high risk of infection.
-It is best not to have sex, including oral sex, if blisters are present.
+It is best not to have sex if blisters are present.